 There are four ways to do this: swallowing, absorption through a mucous membrane, inhalation, and absorption through the skin.
 In all of those methods, some of the CBD gets broken down before it reaches your bloodstream.
 The percentage of CBD that makes it to the blood determines the product’s bioavailability.

 The precise bioavailability depends partly on your metabolism, but here’s a rough guide:

 Swallowing, whether through CBD capsules or edibles such as gummies, has the lowest bioavailability because it has to go through your digestive system before getting to your bloodstream.
 Swallowing can be useful if you like your CBD slow and steady, though, because it lasts for about seven hours.

-- Absorption through the mucous membrane is generally done by putting CBD oil under your tongue and holding it there for 30 to 60 seconds before swallowing.
+Absorption through the mucous membrane is generally done by putting CBD oil under your tongue and holding it there for 30 to 60 seconds before swallowing.
 This is recommended with all of the CBD tincture formulas for best results.
 Bioavailability through this method is a bit higher, and it will also hang around in your body for many hours.

-- Inhalation, generally through vaping, yields a much higher bioavailability at 50 to 60 percent, since your lungs are full of tiny blood vessels designed to absorb the gasses found there.
-This method yields a faster, stronger, but shorter-lived effect, usually around three or four hours.
+Inhalation, generally through vaping, yields a much higher bioavailability than oral methods since your lungs are full of tiny blood vessels designed to absorb the gasses found there.
+This method yields a faster, stronger, but shorter-lived impact, usually around three or four hours.

 Absorption through the skin depends on what product you use.
 Typical CBD topicals such as lotions, creams, and bath bombs don’t get into your bloodstream at all, though since your skin also has endocannabinoid receptors, you can still derive some benefit from them.

-However, a CBD transdermal patch works on the same principle as a patch delivering nicotine or medicine.
-If you leave it on for six or eight hours, the CBD will slowly work its way through your skin and into your bloodstream, potentially boosting the bioavailability up to 100 percent.
+However, a CBD transdermal patch works differently.
+If you leave it on for six or eight hours, the CBD will slowly work its way through your skin and into your bloodstream, potentially making it the most potent CBD delivery method of all.

 What CBD Oil Strength Should I Use?